phaubertin/jinue/doc/layout.md

 As part of it initialization, the kernel allocates further memory for its own use and eventually creates the initial process address space.
-In this address space, all the virtual memory under KLIMIT belongs to user space.
+In this address space, all the virtual memory under JINUE_KLIMIT belongs to user space.
 For this reason, the kernel also remaps video memory in its own region so it can continue to use it for logging.

 Once kernel initialization completes and the kernel passes control to the user space loader, the memory layout looks like this: